baselbers/woocommerce-pdf-invoices/readme.txt

 `

 #### How to display invoice download button on specific template files?
-Add below code to any template files.
-Replace {ORDER_ID} with the desired ID of the order to download the invoice from.
+Add below code for example to your "thankyou" page or "customer-completed-order" email template.

 `
-echo do_shortcode( '[bewpi-download-invoice title="Download (PDF) Invoice {formatted_invoice_number}" order_id="{ORDER_ID}"]' );
+echo do_shortcode( '[bewpi-download-invoice title="Download (PDF) Invoice {formatted_invoice_number}" order_id="' . $order->id . '"]' );
 `

-For use in WordPress editor:
+For use in WordPress editor use below shortcode.
+This will only work if you replace "{ORDER_ID}" with an actual order id.

 `
 [bewpi-download-invoice title="Download (PDF) Invoice {formatted_invoice_number}" order_id="{ORDER_ID}"]
 `

-Note: Download button will only show if PDF exists and order has been completed.
+Note: Download button will only be displayed when PDF exists and order has been paid.

 #### Logo image shows a red cross?
 By default the relative path is used for better performance, try to base64 the image.
 Also read the sticky topic on the support forum for more solutions!